JUANITOss/Laptop-market-analysis/README.md

 # About this repository

-I will be doing some exploratory analysis on several topics throughout this repository.
+I will be conducting exploratory analysis on several topics throughout this repository.

 </br>

-## FIRST PROJECT: Analysing relation between features in laptops
+### First Project: Analyzing the Relationship Between Features in Laptops

 ### Description

-This project tries to analyse the pricing in laptops (euros) from a dataset created by Iron Wolf in Kaggle.
+This project aims to analyze laptop pricing (in euros) using a dataset created by Iron Wolf on Kaggle.

-This dataset contains a variety of laptop specifications and the price of each device in Euros.
+The dataset contains a variety of laptop specifications along with the price of each device in Euros.

-My objective was to evaluate the relations between features (heatmap graph).
+My objective was to evaluate the relationships between features (shown through a heatmap graph).

-Data from: August, 2024.
+**Data from:** August 2024.

 ### Graphics